 Courtesy of one of New Jersey’s periodic “corruption” busts — in which politicians who don’t pass a sufficient percentage of their bribe revenues up the ladder are made examples of — the public received a rare peek into the underground market in human organs.

-Writing in the New York Post, Brian Kates and William Sherman build on a Brooklyn rabbi’s arrest on “organ trafficking” charges to bemoan the fact that American patients wait three years for a kidney, “driv[ing] many to the underground market,” where they may pay in excess of $100,000 to a “broker” to procure the organ for them.
+Writing in the New York Post, Brian Kates and William Sherman build on a Brooklyn rabbi’s arrest on “organ trafficking” charges to bemoan the fact that American patients wait three years for a kidney, “driv[ing] many to the underground market,” where they may pay in excess of one hundred thousand dollars to a “broker” to procure the organ for them.
 This procurement process may involve bringing a poor donor from the Third World to the US, or require the patient to travel in the other direction.

 What the authors don’t mention is why it takes three years for a transplant patient to get a kidney in the United States.
 And that reason is?
 If you guessed “government,” you guessed right.
 US law forbids compensating living organ donors, or the families of deceased donors, for the organs or for the time, trouble and pain involved in saving a life.
-The organ donation “establishment” even opposes giving those who agree to donate their organs “first call” at need (as proposed by the excellent organization LifeSharers.
+The organ donation “establishment” even opposes giving those who agree to donate their organs “first call” at need (as proposed by the excellent organisation LifeSharers.

 First things first: It’s of vital importance that we understand that the state’s prohibition on organ-selling isn’t a result of logic poorly applied pursuant to some harebrained scheme that would theoretically increase the availability of organs and save lives.
 It’s not a good idea poorly applied — it’s just a plain bad idea.